 It’s also possible your hearing aids may need to be replaced if they are old.
 Before suggesting you purchase new hearing aids, your audiologist will likely want to evaluate your hearing to make sure that it has not changed since your last screening.

-Here at California Hearing Center, we are committed to your hearing health.
+Here at California Hearing Center, our hearing doctors are committed to your hearing health.
 Call us today to set up an appointment for a hearing screening.
 We can discuss hearing aid options with you and work with you to find an option that fits your budget.

 OFFERING TWO LOCATIONS TO SERVE YOU BETTER